Winooski in Chittenden County, Vermont — The American Northeast (New England)

 Erected 1914 by Vermont Society Sons of the American Revolution.

 Location.
 44° 29.38′ N, 73° 11.183′ W. Marker is in Winooski, Vermont, in Chittenden County.
 Marker is on Colchester Avenue (U.S. 2) north of Riverside Avenue, on the right when traveling north.
+The plaque is located at the north end of the Winooski Bridge.
 Touch for map.
-The plaque is located at the north end of the Winooski Bridge.
 Marker is at or near this postal address: 20 Winooski Falls Way, Winooski VT 05404, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Native Americans and Winooski (about 700 feet away, measured in a direct line); Burial Place of General Ethan Allen Centennial Field (approx. 0.6 miles away); Athletic Park (approx. 0.8 miles away); Mary Martha Fletcher (approx. 0.8 miles away); Andrew Harris 1814-1841 (approx. 1.2 miles away); General William Wells / Dr. H. Nelson Jackson (approx. 1.3 miles away); John Dewey (approx. 1.4 miles away).
+Native Americans and Winooski Burial Place of General Ethan Allen (approx. 0.4 miles away); Centennial Field (approx. 0.6 miles away); Athletic Park (approx. 0.8 miles away); Mary Martha Fletcher (approx. 0.8 miles away); In Memory of John Lonergan (approx. 0.9 miles away); Andrew Harris 1814-1841 (approx. 1.2 miles away); General William Wells / Dr. H. Nelson Jackson (approx. 1.3 miles away).

 Also see . . .
 The Burlington Free Press and Times: Tablet dedicated at Winooski Bridge.
 (Submitted on December 27, 2014, by PaulwC3 of Northern, Virginia.)